-UC Irvine’s Center for Cosmology Prof. James Weatherall, joint with the Western University of Ontario Prof. Christopher Smeenk have been awarded at $1.37 million grant from the John Templeton Foundation for their project studying the philosophical underpinnings of physical cosmology.
+UC Irvine’s Center for Cosmology faculty Prof. James Weatherall, joint with the Western University of Ontario Prof. Christopher Smeenk have been awarded at $1.37 million grant from the John Templeton Foundation for their project studying the philosophical underpinnings of physical cosmology.
 It was announced on May 7.

 Here is how the principal investigators describe their project: